Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 - After dinner, put any leftover meat from dinner plates in the pan with the salmon skin.
 Brush the leftover skin and meat with melted coconut oil.

 - Put back in oven, and set oven temperature to 200°.

 - Continue to cook the salmon skin for 2-4 hours until skin and any meat becomes stiff and jerky-like.
-Remove from oven and let cool.
+Remove the baked salmon skin for dogs from oven and let cool.

-- Break or cut into bite-size piece, and vwa-LA!
+- Break or cut into bite-size pieces, and vwa-LA!
 Your homemade salmon skin dog treats recipe is now ready to use with your dog!

 - Put into small zip-lock bags and freeze all but one bag – put that in the frig.
 Don’t put too much in a bag: just enough for 1-3 days of training.

 - As you start to use up one bag, remove the next bag from the freezer and put into the frig to thaw.

 If you prefer to use the whole salmon fillet, make salmon jerky dog treats by cooking the whole fillet until it becomes hard, then slice into jerky pieces.